lbliii/milodocs/exampleSite/content/reference/static/_index.md

 icon: "code_inspect.svg"
 ---

-The static folder holds all of your assets that do not need to be processed by Hugo.
+The static folder contains assets that don't need processing by Hugo.
 This includes icons, fonts, CSV data, and more.
-The contents of this folder are copied as-is to the final site.
+The contents of this folder directly transfer to the final site.

-If you would like to turn data into an object that Hugo can manipulate, consider using the `data/` folder instead.
+If you need to manipulate data, consider using the `data/` folder instead.